St Edmund, South Burlingham

 St Edmund, South Burlingham, Norfolk NR13 4EU View on map

 Parish church dating from 12th century, with nave & chancel dating to 14th century.
 Square 15th century west tower which was restored in 1872.
 Romanesque south doorway with order of shafts with capitals carved with volutes and chevron-moulded arch.
 Corbel-head over arch.
 Pointed inner arch with continuous hollow chamfer, south doorway now blocked in brick scallop-moulded capitals supporting an uncarved arch possibly intended to have beak-head decoration.
-Octagonal C13 Purbeck font with open trussed ogee cover.
+Octagonal 13th century Purbeck font with open trussed ogee cover.
 On the north nave wall a faint 14th century painting of St. Christopher can be seen.
 A Fresco on chancel south wall depicts the martyrdom of Becket.

 A47 between Norwich and Acle.
 Turn right at Beighton/Cantley junction and follow road for about half a mile.
 Turn left into South Burlingahm Road which becomes Church Road.
 Church on right.
 Rail: Lingwood (1 mile)